 April 14 Column: Grow Annual Flowers

-Now, before I continue, take a close look at the photo to the left.
+Before I continue, take a close look at the photo to the left.
 Is that flower amazing or what?!
 It is a dwarf morning glory called ‘Blue Ensign’ and I saw it growing in the Chicago Botanic Garden.
 It is absolutely stunning.
-I know some folks cringe when they hear the words “morning glory,” but it’s likely they’re thinking of field bindweed which is a horribly invasive weed.
+I know some folks cringe when they hear the words “morning glory.”
+They’re likely thinking of field bindweed which is a horribly invasive weed.
 This is a completely different plant, although they do belong in the same plant family.
 ‘Blue Ensign’ only grows 12 to 18 inches tall and I was thinking it would look terrific in containers.
 I will definitely be growing this one, folks!

 And since I know you’ll be asking, I’ve put a list of sources for the seeds at the bottom of this post.
 But before you start looking online for them, remember to check with your local garden center so you can patronize a local business while saving on shipping charges. (please note: it’s not an all-inclusive list of sources but it gives you a few possible sources to start with)